-- in the classical bottom-up approach, the application provides fine grain tasks; then those tasks are clustered to obtain a minimal parallel degree. - the top-down approach (Cilk, Hood, Athapascan) is based on a work-stealing scheduling driven by idle resources.
+- in the classical bottom-up approach, the application provides fine grain tasks; then those tasks are clustered to obtain a minimal parallel degree. - the top-down approach (Cilk, Cilk+, TBB, Hood, Athapascan) is based on a work-stealing scheduling driven by idle resources.
 A local sequential depth-first execution of tasks is favored when recursive parallelism is available.

 Ideally, a good parallel execution can be viewed as a flow of computations flowing through resources with no control overhead.
 To minimize control overhead, the application has to be adapted: a parallel algorithm on p resources is not efficient on q < p resources.
 On one processor, the scheduler should execute a sequential algorithm instead of emulating a parallel one.
 Then, the scheduler should adapt to resource availability by changing its underlying algorithm.
-This first way of adapting granularity is implemented by Kaapi (default work-stealing schedule based on work-first principle); an implementation of Athapascan, the parallel programming interface developed by the APACHE project, is available on top of Kaapi.
+This first way of adapting granularity is implemented by Kaapi (default work-stealing schedule based on work-first principle).